 The base recommendation for the larger more robust servers is to have anywhere from 32 GB of RAM to 64 GB of RAM.
-For application servers, CCH ProSystem fx Engagement, Microsoft® SQL Server®, and Microsoft® Office are used.
+For application servers, CCH ProSystem fx Engagement, Microsoft[®] SQL Server[®], and Microsoft[®] Office are used.
 The recommended amount of RAM for application servers is 32 GB of RAM and a maximum of 20 users perserver.

 Indications of a bottleneck of CPU utilization are when CPU utilization is constantly over 80% and servers with high usage are operating with less than 24 cores.
-In addition, x64 processors are required to install the x64 versions of Microsoft[®] Windows Server[®] 2012 R2, Windows Server[®] 2016, and Windows Server[®] 2019 as previously recommended.
+In addition, x64 processors are required to install the x64 versions Windows Server[®] 2016, and Windows Server[®] 2019 as previously recommended.